 Aimilios’ main fields of research interests are in the dermoscopy of skin tumours, the application of the method in general dermatology, and the improvement of the management of oncologic patients.
 He is co-author of approximately 190 scientific papers, editor of four books and author of several chapters on dermoscopy.

 Aimilios is currently the General Secretary of the International Dermoscopy Society and the General Secretary of the 5th World Congress of Dermoscopy, which will be held in Thessaloniki, Greece on 14-16 June 2018.

-Each course consists of 8 modules which are delivered online and can be viewed and replayed at any time.
+Each of the three levels of this course consists of eight modules which are delivered online and can be viewed and replayed at any time.
 All courses include: